TheRonzor/data440_fall25_sampleProject/README.md

 First of all, always have a README.md like this one.
 The goal of your README should be to give users a high-level explanation of what your code is about and how to use it.

 You will often need to create more detailed documentation/instructions as well.
-Place those in a separate file, in link to them from the README.
+Place those in a separate file, and link to them from the README.

 ---